 - Preheat your oven to 350°F (177°C).
 Lightly grease cupcake pan with non-stick baking spray, then line it with baking cups.

 - Sift the cake flour, baking powder, and ground ginger together 3 times.
 Set this dry mixture aside.
 In a separate pitcher or measuring cup, combine the buttermilk and vanilla extract.
-Set this wet mixture aside as well.
+Set this aside.

 - In a mixing bowl or the bowl of a stand mixer, blend together the unsalted butter, sugar, lemon zest, and kosher salt on medium speed for 1 minute.
 Stop the mixer and scrape down the bowl and paddle.
 Begin mixing the butter-sugar mixture again, this time on medium-high speed for 3 minutes.
 Stop the mixer and scrape down the bowl and beater once during the mixing time.